-Course Number and Name L.O. # Pre- Requisite Cr Hrs Course Number and Name L.O. # Cr Hrs Core Courses Other Requirements 5 Prerequisites T .
-I .
-I OII on One dita Describe data la como One describe rotal Oth er Credits Required to Issue Credential
+Course Number and Name L.O. # Pre- Requisite Cr Hrs Course Number and Name L.O. # Cr Hrs Core Courses Other Requirements Prerequisites Total Oth or Cradita Dequirad to Jacua Cradential Total Oth er Credits Required to Issue Credential Other Details Learning Outcomes - L.O.

-Other Details

-Learning Outcomes - L.O.
 (Please list up to three of the most important student learning outcomes for the offering and concisely describe assessment methodologies to be used in measuring the outcomes.
 If the program will seek external accreditation or qualifies the completer to opt for a professional/occupational license, please frame outcomes in attention to such requirements.)